Brazil travel advice

 Drugs

 Penalties for possession, use or trafficking of illegal drugs are severe.
-Convicted offenders can expect a jail sentence and a heavy fine.
+Convicted offenders can expect long jail sentences and heavy fines, even if unknowingly carrying drugs.

 • Pack your own luggage and monitor it closely at all times